Friday, April 13th, 2018

 Data Interpretation questions typically have large amount of data given in the form of tables, pie charts, line graphs or some non-conventional format.
 The questions are calculation heavy and typically test your approximation abilities.
 A very large number of these questions check your ability to compare or calculate fractions and percentages.
-If you sit down to actually calculate the answer, you would end up spending more time than required.
-Here are few ideas that you can use for approximation.
+If you sit down to actually calculate the answer, you would end up spending more time than required and most of us can’t afford to lose precious time during competitive exams like CAT, XAT, IIFT etc. Here are few ideas that you can use for approximation.

 Funda 1 – Calculating (Approximating) Fractions

 When trying to calculate (approximate) a fraction ‘p/q’, add a value to the denominator and a corresponding value to the numerator before calculating (approximating).

 Now for the denominator, either we take it close to 750 or to 800.
 Let’s see how it happens in both cases.
 Clearly the answer is between 2 and 3, so for adding values / subtracting values from the denominator or the numerator, I will consider a factor of 2.5

 Case 1: 762 is 12 above 750, so I will subtract 12 from the denominator.
 Keeping the factor of 2.5 in mind, I will subtract 30 from the numerator.

 My new fraction is :

 (1789-30)/(762-12) = 1759/750 = (1759*4)/3000 = 7.036/3 = 2.34533333

 As you can see, with very little effort involved in approximation, we got really close to the actual answer.

 Case 2: 762 is 38 below 800, so I will add 38 to the denominator.
 Keeping the factor of 2.5 in mind, I will add 95 to the numerator.